MarcusAlves02/marcusalves02/README.md

 **`Quantitative finance & programming`**

 My name is Marcus Alves, I’m 22 years old and I live in Juiz de Fora, MG, Brazil.
-I'm currently in my final semester of the Economics program at UFJF.
-I'm passionate about finance and its ability to integrate with programming.
+I'm currently in my final semester of the Economics degree at UFJF.
+I'm passionate about finance and its capacity to integrate with programming.
 Over the past few years, I've been building a strong foundation in Python and machine learning to explore, test, and automate investment strategies — especially in the Brazilian stock market.
 I'm currently focused on developing practical projects that combine financial theory and programming.

 <p align="left">
     <a href="https://github.com/MarcusAlves02?tab=repositories&sort=stargazers">